CHKDSK

-Implementations
+CHKDSK is similar to the fsck command in Unix and similar to Microsoft ScanDisk, which co-existed with CHKDSK in Windows 9x and MS-DOS 6.x.

+Variants

+CHECKDSK

-An early implementation of a 'CheckDisk' was the CHECKDSK that was a part of Digital Equipment Corporation hardware's diagnostics, running on early 1970s TENEX and TOPS-20.
+An early variant of a disk checking tool was a part of Digital Equipment Corporation hardware's diagnostics, running on early 1970s TENEX and TOPS-20.

 SCP 86-DOS

-The CHKDSK command was first implemented in 1980 by Tim Paterson and included in Seattle Computer Products 86-DOS.
+The CHKDSK command was first written in 1980 by Tim Paterson and included in 86-DOS.

-MS-DOS / IBM PC DOS
+DOS

 CHKDSK.COM (among several other COM files) in IBM PC DOS 1.0.

 The command is available in MS-DOS versions 1 and later.

 CHKDSK is implemented as an external command.
 MS-DOS versions 2.x - 4.x use chkdsk.com as the executable file.
 MS-DOS versions 5.x and later use chkdsk.exe as the executable file.

 CHKDSK can also show the memory usage, this was used before the command MEM.EXE was introduced in MS-DOS 4.0 to show the memory usage.
 In DR DOS the parameter /A limited the output to only show the memory usage.